Raul Ruiz (politician): 2012

-During the 2012 campaign, Bono Mack "accused Ruiz of being a far-left radical and repeatedly referred to Ruiz's 1997 arrest in Massachusetts while participating in a Thanksgiving Day protest against the treatment of American Indians."
-She stated that Ruiz "dressed in Aztec warrior colors", had taken part in these Thanksgiving Day protests for six years, and "encouraged people to smash Plymouth Rock."
-At a debate, Bono Mack asked "Dr. Ruiz, who are you?"
+During the 2012 campaign, Bono Mack accused Ruiz of being a "radical" for participating in anti-Thanksgiving protests in the 1990s while at Harvard and repeatedly referred to Ruiz's 1997 arrest.
+Ruiz had allegedly supported "Smashing Plymouth Rock.
+Crush the rock and all it represents."
+At a debate, Bono Mack repeatedly attacked Ruiz for his participation in the protests and arrest, while Ruiz accused her of ignoring issues and tying her to the Republican presidential ticket.

 At an October 2012 press conference, Bono Mack campaign officials released an audiotape on which Ruiz expressed solidarity with convicted police murderer Mumia Abu-Jamal and read a letter of support for Leonard Peltier, who was convicted in 1977 of murdering two FBI agents in South Dakota.
 On the tape, supposedly recorded at a 1999 Thanksgiving rally, Ruiz read aloud a letter to Peltier from a Marxist leader, "Subcomandante Marcos."
 It read in part: "Leonard Peltier's most serious crime is that he seeks to rescue in the past, and in his culture, in his roots, the history of his people, the Lakota.
-And for the powerful, this is a crime, because knowing oneself with history impedes from being tossed around by this absurd machine that is in the system."
-A spokesman for Ruiz maintained that the candidate did not recall the incident and that he did not support Peltier.
+And for the powerful, this is a crime because knowing oneself with history impedes from being tossed around by this absurd machine that is in the system."
+A spokesman for Ruiz maintained that the candidate did not recall the incident and did not support Peltier.

+He was elected with 52.9% of the vote to Bono Mack's 47.1%.
 "If the growing sway of Latinos in American politics was the story of election 2012", wrote Politico after the 2012 election, "Raul Ruiz's triumph in California's 36th congressional district was a dramatic subplot."
 Republicans "didn't seem to fully appreciate the district's fast-growing Hispanic population until it was too late."
 Ruiz told Politico that his victory was "a reflection of America."
 Upon taking office in January 2013, he became the first Democrat to represent this district since its creation in 1983 (it had been the 37th from 1983 to 1993, the 44th from 1993 to 2003, and the 45th from 2003 to 2013).